nrdxp/nrd.sh/docs/models/axiosophy.md

 **Domain Characteristics:**
 - **Axiomatic Foundation:** A single, physically verifiable axiom (the Second Law of Thermodynamics, expressed via Shannon entropy).
-- **Hierarchical Ontology:** Ten numbered definitions plus two derived meta-concepts (Truth, The Sacred), built from the axiom.
+- **Hierarchical Ontology:** Ten numbered definitions plus three derived meta-concepts (Spirit, Truth, The Sacred), built from the axiom.
 - **Constraint-Theoretic Ethics:** A *third mode* of ethical reasoning — neither categorical (Kant) nor consequentialist (Mill) — where obligations are structural constraints analogous to physical laws.
 - **Epistemological Measurement:** A three-dimensional Prism model with Bayesian convergence toward an attractor.

 ## Formalism Selection

-The formalism selection underwent a rigorous dialectical scrutiny process involving multiple AI reasoning models to prevent overfitting and ensure minimal abstraction.
-The result is a 5-layer stack that privileges structural domain accuracy over standard computer science paradigms.
+The formalism selection prioritizes structural domain accuracy over standard computer science paradigms.
+A single formalism cannot capture both the rigorous deductive derivation (Axiosophy) and the epistemological measurement of it (Axiosophism); the result is a 5-layer stack where each mathematical structure does exactly one job.

 | Aspect                  | Detail |
 | :---------------------- | :----- |